Kiarash-Parvizi/ZINQ-Processor/README.md

 In a simple realization, ZINQ processor divides into two separated but connected [datapath](https://en.wikipedia.org/wiki/Datapath) and [controller](https://whatis.techtarget.com/definition/controller) entities.
 They are first designed conceptually and visually, and then implemented in VHDL, making the design process simple.

+In the datapath, we have two register files named as Main and Bank.
+The main has 8 registers and the bank has 4.

 Keep going for more details.

 ### Instructions Format

 ZINQ processor has four types of instructions, Z-type, I-type, N-type and Q-type.
-Each type has a unique format.
+Each type has a unique format shown in the table below.

 <table>
     <tr>